bbalci/egb320_dms/README.md

 # EGB320 Demo Management System

 QUT's EGB320 unit replicates RoboCup Small Size League and challenges the students to build soccer playing robots.
 This browser-based system is designed to be used during the final robot demonstrations to manage timing, scoring and video recording.
+A live demo can be found [here](https://balci.xyz/egb320_dms).

 ### Functionality
 So far, the system,